My Cars, Trucks, Motorcycles, Airplanes and Helicopters

 - '78 Harley Davidson FX Superglide - This is the second motorcycle I had, which I bought in May of 1981.
-I rode it over 100,000 miles in many states, all the way from Key West, Florida to Canada.
-I've have had it for over 36-years, and I still have it today.
+I rode it well over 100,000 miles covering many states, all the way from Key West, Florida to Canada.
+I've have had it for over 41-years, and I still have it today.

 - '76 Harley Davidson XLCH Sportster - I bought this motorcycle from a good friend of mine in 1987, and then sold it to an employee to help him out.
 I sold it to cheap, should've kept it.

 - '85 Harley Davidson XLCH Sportster - I bought this motorcycle in 1990 for $1,500 so that when friends came around they could ride with me.
 I lost it in my divorce to my useless second wife; should have stuck her in the ground.
 This motorcycle was worth 100-times what she was, and 5-times what I paid for it.

 - '68 Harley Davidson XLH Sportster - I bought this motorcycle from my little brother in 1994, never used it, then sold it to my other little brother.

 - '78 Harley Davidson FXE Low Rider - I inherited this motorcylce in 2013 when my older brother died, then sold it to my other little brother.